SmartTokenLabs/TokenScript/doc/design_paper.md

 # Join the game

-The work to define TBML as a specification is a work in progress.
+The work to define Tokenscript as a specification is a work in progress.
 We aim to produce a yellow paper of the key methods and considerations and extend it from there.
 More methods of collaborations are being put to work as you read this draft.
 For now, the contact points are:

 weiwu.zhang@alphawallet.com
 james.sangalli@alphawallet.com